 **3. Putin did not “annex” Crimea.
 Crimea had a referendum and the people overwhelmingly (>95%) chose to go with Russia.
 The voter turnout was 83%.
 Russians didn’t go door to door and force Crimeans to vote!

 **4. Why the Referendum was not “rigged”:

 - More than 75% of Crimeans speak Russian as their native language.
-Obviously they would choose to be a part of Russia.
-(Not to mention the intense and openly anti-Russian racism in Ukraine).
+Obviously they would choose to be a part of Russia, a country that’s much more powerful and wealthier than Ukraine.
+(Not to mention the intense Russophobia in Ukraine).